lepenghuang/lepenghuang.github.io/_pages/about.md

 In my Spare Time
 ======
 I enjoy photography, a skill I honed as a member (and later leader) of the Zhejiang University Radio and Television Station Photography Department.
 Check out my [photos](https://hlpgallery.mysxl.cn/)!
-I also like billiards and city walks.
+I also like billiards, city walks.
+Since I came to US, somehow I enjoy cooking:)

 News
 ======
-* June 2025: Early graduation from Zhejiang University!
+* September 2025: Started my journey at the University of Washington.
-  * The first for a graduate student in my department, which requires meeting double standard and strict blind thesis review policy.
+* June 2025: Early graduation from Zhejiang University.
+(The first for a graduate student in my department, which requires meeting double standard and strict blind thesis review policy.)

-(Updated in August 2025)
+*Updated in October 2025*